Yvonne Holmes sworn-in as interim commissioner after death of husband

 Her first order of business is to continue his passion for helping youth and teenagers in the county.

-“He loved the children so I would like to continue in that area,” said Holmes.
+“He loved the children so I would like to continue in that area,” said Ms. Holmes.